odedbein/SEL_public/README.md

 ### 3.1 first level scripts:
 I had to modify some of the toolbox scripts to debug them, first level scripts are scripts that are used to run the analysis in the participant level. they are found in this folder.The wrapper script calls them.

+## misc group level
+Mostly, the analyses scripts above created a data structure with all subjects and all bins/conditions etc, and did most of the group level stats and plots.
+This folder does the group level analyses for some analyses, as is explained in the different chunks of code in SEL_analysis_for_paper code.

+* SOURCE_DATA.xlsx: SEL2_analysis_for_paper script reads the group data from that file - which is copy paste from data structures created through the MATLAB files. it has group level data - it is identical to the SOURCE_DATA file provided with the paper, only I added some sheets that were not in figures/weren't requested in the source data file.
+* SEL2_analysis_for_paper:group level stats and plots

+* AvBetas_PrePost_Mem_Asym_single_items_gPPI_lant_hipp_F_NF_lIFG_sphereBlownInSubjSpace_12_gm, AvBetas_PrePost_Mem_Asym_single_items_epi_lhipp_ant: these are the files used to run the correlation btw hipp and lifg, reported in Supp Fig. 2

 ## associates_strucutre
 includes these files per participant: